Optimizing the eviction of code containers from disk

 Hydrating the 2019 dataset

-The 2019 dataset doesn’t contain invocation-by-invocation metrics.
+The 2019 dataset doesn’t contain per-invocation data.
 Instead, it contains percentiles of execution times for each day that was part of the data capture period.
 And those percentiles are actually percentiles of an average of 30 seconds of invocation-by-invocation metrics, which seems insane to me (percentiles of an average, really?).
 I don’t know how Azure isn’t ashamed of releasing a dataset like this, but I guess I should at least be thankful that they gave me something I could use to try to mimic production-like traffic.
-To use it, I needed to find a way to convert those percentiles into usable data.
+But I had to find a way to convert those percentiles into usable data.

-Some years ago, I started writing a distributed systems simulator after a good chat with a former coworker, and I ended up needing to simulate individual metrics given some specific percentile profiles.
-Think of it like this: you’d give the code the p50, p90, p95, and other metrics for every component in the system, and the code would simulate individual requests back-and-forth.
-You’d then be able to play with the parameters to understand better about the failure conditions of the system as a whole, as well as understand which were the weakest links in it, and thus interesting targets for optimisation.
-I ended up not developing the simulator further (perhaps in the future!), but the code I wrote back then became useful now: I had percentiles from Azure’s dataset, and needed to come up with a way to simulate the individual invocations, so I could throw them at the different cache eviction algorithms I wanted to experiment with.
+A couple years ago, I was writing a distributed systems simulator after a chat with a former coworker, and I ended up needing to simulate individual metrics given specific percentile profiles.
+Here’s how it would work: you’d input the p50, p90, p95, and other such metrics for every component in the system, and the simulator would simulate individual requests back-and-forth.
+You’d then be able to play with the parameters to better understand the failure conditions of the system as a whole, as well as find the weakest links in it, and thus interesting targets for optimisation.
+I ended up abandoning the simulator (perhaps in the future I can pick it up again!), but the code I wrote back then became useful now: I had percentiles from Azure’s dataset, and needed to come up with a way to simulate the individual invocations, so I could throw them at the different cache eviction algorithms I wanted to experiment with.

-The code uses metalog distributions to go from some percentile values to a distribution that can generate values following the original percentile data.
-I use the bounded metalog equations to get to a quantile function, since I have the minimum and maximum metrics from the dataset.
+The code uses metalog distributions to go from percentile values to a distribution that can generate values following the original percentile data.
+I used the bounded metalog equations to get to a quantile function, since I have the minimum and maximum metrics from the Azure dataset.

 The dataset doesn’t include the disk size of any application that it runs, so I also had to improvise here: I decided to use the maximum memory usage as a silly and naive heuristic to represent the size of the code on disk.
-After inspecting a bit the values I got from this, I decided they were good enough for me, because it followed a distribution that I’d also expect from the size of code pieces in the system I’m developing.
+After inspecting the values I got from this, I decided they were good enough for these experiments, because it followed a distribution that I’d also expect from the size of code pieces in the system I’m developing.

-Hydrating the values for every invocation turned out to be a bit tricky.
-The dataset contains over 12 billion invocations once you try to unwind everything!
-The final file (with one invocation per line) weighted over 1.2TB once the hydration code finished running.
+After all of this, hydrating the values for every invocation required more time and disk than I expected — the dataset contains over 12 billion invocations that were summarised.
+The final file (with an invocation per line) weighted over 1.2TB once the hydration code finished running.

 The adaptations

-I started doing this work with the plan to implement 5+ different algorithms with adaptations.
-I started with plain FIFO adaptations, and after some initial results I saw that it got 95%+ cache hit rates on my experiments.
-After implementing S3-FIFO adaptations, this number went up a bit.
-Those adaptations took me a few weekends of free time to finish, and by that time I started to lose interest in adding more algorithms, because my itch was already scratched: I had a pretty good idea that with the adaptations I created, the system would work sufficiently well (at least from this perspective).
-I could go back to focusing on finishing the system, and then think about optimising it further later, because at that point I’d have data from the system itself to experiment with.
+I had a plan to implement 5+ different algorithms with adaptations.
+I started with plain FIFO adaptations, and it got 95%+ cache hit rates on initial results.
+After implementing S3-FIFO adaptations, this number went up further (check later sections for actual numbers).
+It took me a few weekends of free time to finish all of this, and by that time I started to lose interest in adding more algorithms, since my itch was already scratched: I had a pretty good idea that with what I already had, the system would work sufficiently well (at least from this perspective of cache eviction).
+I could go back to focusing on finishing the system, and later think about optimising it further, because at that point I’d have data from the system itself to experiment with, so I ended up with only 2 adaptations for 2 algorithms each.

-The algorithms I started with see each item in the cache with the same singular size: if a cache has size X, it can hold X items in it.
-In practice, each item has a different size, so one of the adaptations I made was to use this “dynamic item size” idea in the algorithm.
-I came up with the term “size-aware” to identify these adaptations.
+The original algorithms see each item in the cache as having the same size: if a cache has size X, it can hold X items in it.
+In practice, each item has a different size, so one of the adaptations I made was to add dynamic item sizes in the algorithm and make the cache size dynamic, so items would only be added to the cache after they were done executing.
+I came up with the term size-aware to identify these adaptations.

-Recall that for the particular scenario I’m working with, one approach is to add items to the cache, but prevent them from being evicted while the item is in use by the machine.
-This constraint became a second adaptation that I made, which I named “size- and time-aware”, because items can’t be evicted from the cache for some time duration.
+Recall that another approach is to add items to the cache, but prevent them from being evicted while the item is in use by the machine.
+This constraint became a second adaptation that I made, which I named size- and time-aware, because items can’t be evicted from the cache for some duration.
+They’re added to the cache before the execution starts.

 Size-aware FIFO adaptation